timmyreilly/introduction-to-flask/README.md

 4. Create a virtual environment
 5. Install flask
 6. Run our flask project
-7. Checkout the next branch
+7. Checkout the next bit of code

 ## 1. Install Python